ajskateboarder/scratch-git/README.md

 # scratch.git

-Git version control integration for Scratch (TurboWarp) that just works
+Git version control integration for Scratch (TurboWarp) that just works and makes sense

 https://github.com/ajskateboarder/scratch-git/assets/81255936/4374d0a8-1d89-4aad-a968-5919a63b6b27

-Some people are looking for better collaboration - not needing to form remix chains - and versioning with Scratch, so this a first step toward that.
-This integration is very work-in-progress, so expect bugs and significant changes.
-Building this will likely not work as-is.
+The goals of this interface is to:

+- teach children about code versioning through a dead-simple interface
+- make it easier to track changes
+- make collaboration efficient, relying less on remixing

 scratch.git works by modifying TurboWarp Desktop through a userscript.
 Git interfacing is done between the desktop GUI and the local computer through a WebSocket interface between the userscript and a small server.